Arrested for Assault by Austin Area Law Enforcement?

-In many cases, other punishment may be given to convicted criminals.
-In some cases, the court may order the defendant to pay restitution to help pay for the victim’s medical bills or property damage occurred during the assault.
-The defendant may be given community supervision or probation in lieu of jail time.
+In some cases, rather than jail, the court may order the defendant to pay restitution to help pay for the victim’s medical bills or property damage incurred during the assault.
+The defendant may be allowed participate in community supervision or probation in lieu of jail time.
 In some assault cases, the person charged with the crime may be required to go through an anger management program.

 Potential Defenses And Your Rights

-One of the most common defenses in an assault case is the self-defense clause.
-According to Texas state laws (http://codes.findlaw.com/tx/penal-code/penal-sect-9-31.html), “a person is justified in using force against another when and to the degree the actor reasonably believes the force is immediately necessary to protect the actor against the other’s use or attempted use of unlawful force.”
-If a person can prove self-defense in a case they may not get convicted of assault.
+One of the most common defenses to assault charges is the self-defense clause.
+In Texas, “a person is justified in using force against another when and to the degree the actor reasonably believes that force is immediately necessary to protect the actor or another person against the other’s use or attempted use of unlawful force.”
+If a person can prove self-defense in a case, no crime was committed.

 In other situations, the wrong person may be charged with the assault due to mistaken identity.
-In more petty cases, false reporting or lying can be the cause of the assault charges.
-In any case, it is best to hire a lawyer to represent you in order to find the best defenses in the particular case.
+In petty cases, false reporting or lying can result in assault charges.